applefi87/Youtube-Splicer/README.md

 Run `npm run build` to create a production build.

+> **Note**
+> The player loads the YouTube Iframe API from `youtube.com`.
+Make sure your
+> network connection allows access to that domain or the videos will not play.

 ## Project Structure

 The repository follows the default Vite layout.
 The top level contains